 It’s important to reboot your computer at least once a week and it’s very easy to make rebooting your computer part of your routine.
 For example, you could reboot on Monday mornings before you start your work day, or on Friday afternoon before you head home for the weekend.
 Scheduling a time on your calendar to reboot is another great way to help yourself get into the habit of doing it.

-One thing to note: we don’t recommend shutting down your computer all the way and leaving it off for an extended period of time.
-If you shut down your computer and leave it off overnight or over the weekend, then important things that are scheduled to happen after-hours, like updates or maintenance, can’t run while your computer is off.
+One thing to note: if you have a desktop computer (as opposed to laptop) we don’t recommend shutting down your computer all the way and leaving it off for an extended period of time.
+If you shut down your computer and leave it off overnight or over the weekend, then important things scheduled to happen after-hours, like updates or maintenance, can’t run while your computer is off.
 It’s better to reboot and then leave the computer on so that all the “background stuff” can keep working the way it’s supposed to.

 We hope this tip helps you create a simple habit that you can easily adopt into your own routine, and share with your team as well!
 It is a simple task that takes virtually no time that can reap benefits for your computer and keep it in tip top shape.